wu-lee/rushkoff-archive/docs/_articles/evolution-has-direction.md

 published: false

 ---
-Though I can't prove it more than anecdotal! . .
-Y or expenennally I believe that evolution has purpose and direction.
-To me i;

-\~eems obvious, if abso\~utely unconfirmahle, that matter is grop-

-mg toward complexity.
-True . enough, stresses and threats,

-ranging from time and friction to decomposition and predators,

-require objects and life-forms to achieve some measure of dura-

-bility in order to sustain themselves.
-But this ability to survive

-seems to me more a means to an end than an end in itself.
+Though I can't prove it more than anecdotally or experientially, I believe that evolution has purpose and direction.
+To me it seems obvious, if absolutely unconfirmable, that matter is groping toward complexity.
+True enough, stresses and threats, ranging from time and friction to decomposition and predators, require objects and life-forms to achieve some measure of durability in order to sustain themselves.
+But this ability to surviveseems to me more a means to an end than an end in itself.

 Theo}ogy goes a long way toward imbuing substance and